 Creating real health care impact with data

 Thanks to the power of Databricks Data Intelligence Platform, we’ve been able to drive real impact on the way we process and analyze data.
 As an example, when our members get a prescription filled, the claim goes to a third-party company.
 While we receive data about the claim being adjudicated and paid, we also receive an invoice from this third party.

 All this data flows between our two entities, but we’ve never been able to automatically reconcile that data.
 With Databricks serving as the foundation for our modern data platform, we’re able to proactively generate our own invoice dollar amount before actually receiving the invoice, and it matches down to the penny.
 This is a huge differentiator for CareSource.
 Most peers in the industry can’t do this, both from an operating perspective and in terms of the reliability and usability of the data.

 Looking ahead, our work on predictive modeling with the help of Databricks will also have a huge impact on the well-being of our members.
 We’re currently in the process of rewriting a predictive model for high-risk pregnancies, for instance.
 By processing data points and setting certain parameters, we can essentially flag when someone is potentially going to have a high-risk pregnancy, and a workflow can automatically be created for a nurse to do proactive outreach.
 None of that would be possible without Databricks.

 There’s still a lot we hope to accomplish with our modern data platform.
 Not only is more effective data sharing with Delta Sharing on our roadmap, but so is a deeper exploration of AI and ML to create even more robust and accurate predictive models.
 The high-performance platform will enable us to build and execute complex models more frequently leading to proactive health interventions.
-With the Databricks Lakehouse Platform powering our new data architecture, we can rest easy knowing that we’ll be making the best use of the data to better the lives of our millions of members.
+With the Databricks Data Intelligence Platform powering our new data architecture, we can rest easy knowing that we’ll be making the best use of the data to better the lives of our millions of members.